 Options.
-Options granted under the Private AYRO Equity Plan may (i) either have been "incentive stock options" within the meaning of Section 422 of the Code, or "nonqualified stock options," and (ii) became exercisable in cumulative increments ("vest") as determined by the Private AYRO Committee.
-Such increments may have been based on continued service to Private AYRO Equity Plan may have been subject to different vesting terms.
-The Private AYRO Committee generally had the power to accelerate the time during which an option may have vested or have been exercised.
-Options may not have had an exercise price per share of less than 100% (110% in the case of a participant who owned more than 10% of the combined voting power of Private AYRO or an affiliate (a "10% Stockholder")) of the fair market value of a share of Private AYRO common stock on the date of grant or a term longer than ten years (five years in the case of a 10% Stockholder).
-To the extent provided by the terms of an option, a participant may have satisfied any federal, state or local tax withholding obligation relating to the exercise of such option by a cash payment upon exercise, by authorizing Private AYRO to withhold a portion of the stock otherwise issuable to the participant upon exercise, or by such other method as may be set forth in the option agreement or authorized by the Private AYRO Committee.
-The treatment of options under the Private AYRO Equity Plan upon a participant's termination of employment or service to Private AYRO to within the applicable award agreement, which typically provided that the options will terminate three months after a termination of employment or service to revise stock options are not transferable except by will or by the laws of descent and distribution, provided that a participant may designate a beneficiary who may exercise an option following the participant's death.
-Non-qualified stock options are transferable to certain permitted transferees (as provided in the AYRO Equity Plan) to the extent included in
+Options granted under the AYRO Operating Equity Plan may (i) either have been "incentive stock options" within the meaning of Section 422 of the Code, or "nonqualified stock options," and (ii) became exercisable in cumulative increments ("vest") as determined by the AYRO Operating Committee.
+Such increments may have been based on continued service to AYRO Operating over a certain period of time, the occurrence of certain performance milestones, or other criteria as determined by the Committee.
+Options granted under the AYRO Operating Equity Plan may have been subject to different vesting terms.
+The AYRO Operating Committee generally had the power to accelerate the time during which an option may have vested or have been exercised.
+Options may not have had an exercise price per share of less than 100% (110% in the case of a participant who owned more than 10% of the combined voting power of AYRO Operating or an affiliate (a "10% Stockholder")) of the fair market value of a share of AYRO Operating common stock on the date of grant or a term longer than ten years (five years in the case of a 10% Stockholder).
+To the extent provided by the terms of an option, a participant may have satisfied any federal, state or local tax withholding obligation relating to the exercise of such option by a cash payment upon exercise, by authorizing AYRO Operating to withhold a portion of the stock otherwise issuable to the participant upon exercise, or by such other method as may be set forth in the option agreement or authorized by the AYRO Operating Committee.
+The treatment of options under the AYRO Operating Equity Plan upon a participant's termination of employment or service.
+Incentive stock options are not transferable except by will or by the laws of descent and distribution, provided that a participant may designate a beneficiary who may exercise an option following the participant's death.
+Non-qualified stock options are transferable to certain permitted transferees (as provided in the AYRO Operating Equity Plan)